Bahrain travel guide

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Demonstrations and protests take place regularly.
 These activities may include attempts to disrupt traffic, protests in villages and near economic centres, burning tyres, throwing Molotov cocktails, and the use of improvised explosive devices.
 As a result there could be clashes between government security forces and protesters.

 While there have been no direct threats or attacks on British nationals to date, you should remain vigilant and be aware of your surroundings wherever you are on the island.
 Violent protests pose a risk to those who might inadvertently find themselves near to an active demonstration.

 If you encounter a large public gathering or demonstration, leave the area immediately.
 If you see any suspect item, don’t approach or touch it.
-Move away from the vicinity and notify the police calling on 999 or the Police Hotline 8000 8008.
+Move away and call the police on 999 or the Police Hotline 8000 8008.

 Travel on the main routes during daylight hours is generally orderly.
 There are some police checkpoints.
 In September 2012 the Ministry for the Interior issued a warning about explosive devices on major highways.